Duality404/Lyrical/README.md

 - Inputs are processed using the Gemini API to create unique lyrics.
 - The results are displayed in an easy-to-read format, allowing users to refine their input and regenerate if needed.

-### Responsive Design
+### Lyrics Refinement

-- The app is optimized for various devices, ensuring a consistent experience.
+- Not satisfied with the first 3 versions click Refine Lyrics to generate more variations.
+- The results are again dsiplayed in a easy-to-read format keeping ease of use as primary concern

 ---